root-project/root/tree/ntuple/v7/doc/architecture.md

 A view can safely outlive its originating reader.
 Once the reader is deconstructed, any attempt to read data will throw an exception, but the view is still properly destructed.

+Views that originate from the same reader _cannot_ be used concurrently by different threads.

 Internal Classes
 ----------------